Caterpillar Language Activity for Neither, Either, and Both

 If the sentence says, “The caterpillar eats neither the potato nor the corn,” the student still picks the two food items, but does not give them to the caterpillar.
 He explains that the caterpillar does not get any food.
 If the sentence says that the caterpillar eats both, the student gives both food pictures to the caterpillar.

-A caterpillar, 20 food items, 30 cards, 18 rebus sentences, a reference page, and instructions for the activity are provided for members.
+A caterpillar, 20 food items, 30 cards, 18 rebus sentences, a reference page, and instructions for the activity are included.